 Adding the AUX input is done by interrupting the first audio stage of the radio with impedance matching and switching circuit.

-I am still looking for a pair of the original Blaupunkt 6×9 speaker grilles (color unimportant) like shown here:
+am still looking for a have finally located a pair of the original Blaupunkt 6×9 speaker grilles like shown here:

 Mine were removed and most likely discarded when the Pioneer speakers were fitted back in 1998 with the head unit.

 Please contact me if you have one or even two!